Swift Mentorship Program

 How are open source tasks for mentees identified?
 If the mentee does not have any ideas in mind, project maintainers and mentors may identify starter tasks that are suitable for newcomers to the project.
 For example, a good first issue.
 Beyond the initial contribution, mentors or mentees may suggest small "projects" that are implementable given the expected time commitment.
 Otherwise, every open source project has an endless supply of issues to be fixed!
 Participants may rely on the issue tracking system for the open source project to identify these tasks.

-I’m interested in being a mentor!
+I'm interested in being a mentor!
 What should I do?
-Please reach out to @diversity-workgroup on the Swift Forums if you are interested in participating as a mentor.
+Please fill out the Mentor Interest Survey if you are interested in participating as a mentor.

 I have more questions.
 What should I do?
-Please reach out to @diversity-workgroup on the Swift Forums with any additional questions you have!
+Please reach out to @contributor-experience-workgroup on the Swift Forums with any additional questions you have!